Is this the end?

 (Queen - I Want It All)

-In commemoration of their 25th anniversary Emio Greco and Pieter C. Scholten take you on a journey through their body of work, with urgency as the underlying motive: WE WANT IT ALL.
+Especially for their 25th anniversary, Emio Greco and Pieter C. Scholten are creating a road trip through their oeuvre, with urgency as the underlying motive: WE WANT IT ALL.

-Final acts of their almost 60 creations form the starting point.
-For Greco I Scholten the end of each performance does not mean a definitive conclusion, but leaves behind a declaration in preparation for a new beginning.
-As an exhausted Greco literally whispered at the end of his first solo BIANCO in 1995: Ne me quitte pas.
+Closing scenes of their almost 60 creations form the starting point.
+After all, for the choreographers the end of each performance does not mean a definitive conclusion but leaving behind a statement in preparation for a new beginning.
+As an exhausted Greco literally whispered at the end of his first solo Bianco in 1995: Ne me quitte pas.